 For the past several years, trees have been the focus of my paintings.
-Because of my sculpture background, I perceive negative space in three dimensions.
-By carving away this space on canvas with paint, the tree is revealed, a process of working from the outside to depict the inside.
+Because of my sculpture background, I perceive negative space in three dimensions on canvas.
+By carving away this space with paint, the tree is revealed, a process of working from the outside to depict the inside.
 The paintings evolve as I repaint them over many times to find the exact color combinations in keeping with my vision.
-The edges of the layers of colors are purposively left visible to document the development of the paintings.
+The edges of the layers of colors are purposely left visible to document the development of the paintings.

 High Femme #1, June 2016

 mixed media collage